NGPVAN/job-descriptions/director-of-engineering.md

 * Experience managing more than one team at a time/managing other managers
 * Experience solving web scale problems
 * Experience with some or all of our tech stack - ASP.NET, Angular, and Microsoft SQL
-* Demonstrated contributions to the open source community (such as through an active GitHub account)

 About Us
 --------